 The Cultural Heritage Act 2002 has radically changed Government's philosophy and strategy for the management of the cultural heritage sector in Malta.
-The new legislation was designed to replace the Antiquities (Protection) Act of 1925, which it formally superseded in January of 2003.
+The Cultural Heritage Act was designed to replace the Antiquities (Protection) Act of 1925, which it formally superseded in January of 2003.